Dugger INT return helps lift Pats over fading Dolphins 23-21

+”We made some big plays in some big moments and that’s what the NFL’s all about,” Jones said.

-Mac Jones had touchdown passes to Tyquan Thornton and Jakobi Meyers to help the Patriots (8-8) snap a four-game losing streak to their AFC East rivals.
+The Patriots (8-8) snapped a four-game losing streak to their AFC East rivals and can earn a playoff berth with a win at Buffalo next week.
 Jones finished 20 of 33 for 203 yards.

 Miami played without quarterback Tua Tagovailoa, who’s in the concussion protocol for the second time this season.
 Bridgewater started in his place and was solid, completing 12 of 19 passes for 161 yards and a touchdown before leaving late in the third quarter with an injured right ring finger after being picked off by Dugger.